Database Structure Overview

 Synchronizing the Databases

-EDS will manage the link between the Cable Scheduler database and the project database.
+EDS will manage the link between the Cable Scheduler database and the project drawings.

-When Cable Scheduler loads the Project database is synchronized with the Cable Scheduler database and when it closes down the same occurs.
+When Cable Scheduler starts or closes, the drawing data is synchronized with the Cable Scheduler database.
 During a Cable Scheduler session you can request that this synchronization occurs.

 Components in the Cable Scheduler Database